- Are You Feeling the Post-Adoption Depression?

-- Here are the Possible Causes of Dog’s Adoption Regret
+- Here are the Possible Causes Why You Begin To Regret After Adopting A Dog

 - 1. Talk about Your Feelings with Someone Who Cares for You

-- 2. Don’t Compare Your Current Situation to Before
+- 2. Don’t Compare Your Current Situation to What Has Been Before

 - 3. Be Grateful